October 17-21, 2018 World Robot Summit 2018 | August / October 2020 World Robot Summit 2020

 World Robot Challenge

-We plan to hold a total of 8 challenges at WRC in 4 categories
+We carry out total of 9 challenges at WRC in 4 categories

 (Industrial Robotics, Service Robotics, Disaster Robotics, and Junior).

 "Toward agile one-off manufacturing"

 This category aims at realizing future manufacturing systems

 (ultimately, even an order for a one-off product)